-The ERDC-CERL GEMS program utilizes Near-Peer Mentors (NPM).
+The ERDC-CERL GEMS program utilizes Near-Peer Mentors (NPM) and Resource Teachers (RT).
 Interested applicants must be available during all GEMS sessions and potentially for additional paid training days.
-The 2014 NPM application will be available in February.

 GEMS I (rising 7th & 8th grade)

 GEMS II (rising 9th, 10th & 11th grade)

 Jun 1-Jul 17

 Participants must apply during the application windows specified below:

 Near-Peer Mentor Program (Dec 19, 2014 Mar 1, 2015) Apply here

 Resource Teacher Program (Dec 19, 2014 Mar 1, 2015) Apply here